Tanz0rz/haxe-fmod/docs/guides/components.md

     emitter.instance.setParameter("RPM", 0.4);
     ```

     `FmodFlxEmitter.play(path, target)` creates and starts an instance. `new FmodFlxEmitter(instance, target)` wraps an instance you already created.
-The runtime update pushes the positions.
-Distance culling runs from the emitter's own `update`, so add the emitter to the state.
+The constructor installs `FmodFlxUpdater`, and the runtime update pushes the positions.
+Distance culling runs from the emitter's own `update`.
+An emitter the state never adds is positioned but never culled.
+Add it to the state when you turn culling on.

 === "Heaps"